communication

 If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

-Then, I met a really amazing consultant who shared something valuable with me.
+Then, I met an amazing consultant who shared something valuable with me.
 He explained what he believed differentiated a true consultant from a contractor (something I wrote about a decade later in a Tech Republic article).
 He then made me aware of the Einstein quote above.
 This was one of those pivotal moments in my career.